 Entirely produced, directed, designed, built, choreographed, performed and marketed by the students themselves, these productions help to create young theatre entrepreneurs who take initiative around their own creative and professional development.

-Production grants are available.
-Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP bulletin board in the DRC for more information.
+Production grants are available to help offset the cost of mounting a production.
+Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP bulletin board in the Drama Center (DRC) for more information.

-For details and/or questions regarding how to apply for an Independent Student Production, please contact Meghan Laughlin at email@example.com or 213-821-2519.
+For details and/or questions regarding how to apply for an ISP, please contact Meghan Laughlin at email@example.com.